arangodb/docs/3.10/deployment-cluster-using-the-starter.md

 cluster (this may take a while depending on your system), the _Starter_ informs you where to connect to the cluster from a browser, shell, or program.

+Additional servers can be added in the same way.
+For example, on host D, you run the above command pointing to the Starter that runs on `A`.
+This adds another DB-Server and Coordinator, but no fourth Agent, as the default Agency size (`--cluster.agency-size`) of `3` is already reached.
+To only add a DB-Server, use `--cluster.start-coordinator false`.
+To only add a Coordinator, use `--cluster.start-dbserver false`.

 The Starter uses the next few ports above the Starter port for the cluster nodes.
 That is, if you use port 8528 for the Starter, the Coordinator uses 8529 (=8528+1), the DB-Server 8530 (=8528+2), and the Agent 8531 (=8528+3).
 You can change the default Starter port with the [`--starter.port` option](programs-starter-options.html).

-Additional servers can be added in the same way.

 If two or more of the `arangodb` instances run on the same machine, you have to use the `--starter.data-dir` option to let each use a different